Privacy Fence In Vaughan

 Privacy fences in Vaughan are not just about height.
 They have to work with the lot line, the grade, the gate swing, and how exposed the yard really is.

-Pressure treated works well for long privacy runs in Vaughan because it handles stepped panels and keeps the budget practical.
-Around Woodbridge and Maple, the hard part is keeping the run private without letting the yard feel boxed in or the gates start fighting the grade.
+Cedar is the most common upgrade on Vaughan properties at $80–$130 per linear foot installed — it works well beside stone and stucco exteriors in Woodbridge and Kleinburg, holds a stain well, and gives the finished fence line the look homeowners in this area expect.
+Around Woodbridge and Thornhill, the hard part is keeping the run private without letting the yard feel boxed in or the gates start fighting the grade.

 The right style depends on how much grade change, gate traffic, and exposure the lot is really dealing with.